 A locally grown industrious musician and avid eco-warrior, MC Microbe brings an open mind and collaborative nature to represent the creative industries and the microbial macrocosm beneath our feet here on the Central Coast.

 Here to support and re-connect local artists of all fields through a developed network of practicing professionals and regenerate soils coherently using biotechnologies, MC Microbe is a core member and an active volunteer with unabashed gratitude for SWAMP and it’s growing community.

-Co-Founder, Garden Curator
+Co-Founders, Garden Curator